Featured Comment:

 - 100 g shimeji mushrooms

-- 2 tbsp yellow miso paste (awase miso)
+- 2 tbsp yellow miso paste (awase)

-- butter
+- butter to taste

-- ground black pepper
+- ground black pepper to taste

 Instructions